wkomal9698/devTinder/homework.md

 Install jsonwebtoken
-In login API, after email and password validation, create a JWT token and send ot back to user in cookies Read the cookies inside the profile API and find the logged in user
+In login API, after email and password validation, create a JWT token and send ot back to user in cookies Read the cookies inside the profile API and find the logged in user Write userAuth middleware
+Add the userAuth middleware in profile API and a new sendConnectionRequest API Set the expiry of JWT token and cookies to 7 days